Dear Dirt I Have a Mop

-Welcoming and forgiveness is always possible, regardless of situations, as long as one takes responsibility for their actions, repents and chooses to live for God’s glory and in His Grace.
+Welcoming and forgiveness are always possible, regardless of situations, as long as one takes responsibility for their actions, repents and chooses to live for God’s glory and in His Grace.

 Of course, it’s a process, some days will go well and others not so well, but it is the continual clearing away that gets the job done.
 It saddens me the uneasiness I see that comes up with people when we use God and His word as our mop, openly using it and sharing Him.
 I suppose it’s not surprising in this current society, just a little sad.
 As fear and intimidation limit many to use God when immersed a morose crowd.

 How about getting bold with your mop?

 I like the opinionated, the passionate, the funny and sarcastic comedy of some and even the confused and peculiar conversation of a few, as I want to always be a life learner.
 Nonetheless, I want to be that life learner as it relates to Gods word and for that, I will stand proud and in honor of His teachings.
 I will present His mop and offer it to others and even help them, hoping they to will help me right back.

 Stand tall and be you as a Christian work in progress that we all are.
-It may not be your easiest role on the outside, but on the inside, it will come together as you work on it.
+It may not be your most natural role on the outside, but on the inside, it will come together as you work on it.